Roberts Hall (Ithaca, New York): Original building

 New York state legislation provided $125,000 for the construction of a building for the newly designated New York State College of Agriculture.
 The building was constructed in three parts to comply with the act's restriction on spending for a single building.
 These were Stone Hall, Roberts Hall, and East Roberts Hall, named for director of the College of Agriculture from 1874 to 1903, Isaac Phillips Roberts.
 The trio of buildings were built in 1905-1906 along Tower Road.
 East Roberts served as the new Dairy Building, as the old Dairy Building was merged into Goldwin Smith Hall.
-The three buildings were determined in 1973 to be decrepit, and despite being listed on the U.S. National Register of Historic Places in 1984, Cornell had them demolished in 1988 over the protest of local preservationists.
+The three buildings were determined in 1973 to be decrepit, and despite being listed on the U.S. National Register of Historic Places in 1984, the State University of New York with the approval of Cornell, had them demolished in 1988 over the protest of local preservationists.
 Kennedy-Roberts Hall was built in 1989 to replace Roberts-Stone Halls.

 The 1906 building is still listed on the National Register, apparently erroneously as nothing remains of the building.
 East Roberts Hall and Stone Hall are similarly listed.